microbiomedata/issues/README.md

 When creating a label, **include a description** that you think will make sense to the other people that use that repository.
 That can make it more likely that team members (including your future self) share a common interpretation of the label.

-For example, the label `big` could be interpreted as "Going to take a lot of time", "Involves a lot of data", "involves something that happens to be abbreviated as B.I.G.; BioInformatics Group", etc. In that case, a disambiguating description could be "Impacts the bioinformatics group".
+For example, the label `big` could be interpreted as "Going to take a lot of time", "Involves a lot of data", "Involves something that happens to be abbreviated as B.I.G., such as the BioInformatics Group", etc. Given those potential interpretations, a disambiguating description could be "Impacts the bioinformatics group".

 ## Creating issues

 ### Including code snippets

-When copy/pasting a code snippet into the issue description, wrap it in a code fence.
+When copy/pasting a code snippet into the issue description, wrap it in a [code fence](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks).
 That can make it easier for people to read.

 <table>
 <tr>